NOMADIC SOUL

 Bespoke Experiences • Cooking class and traditional meal with a local Dungan family in the village of Yrdyk and münüshkör (eagle hunters) demonstration near Bokonbaevo.

-At the lakeside town of Bokonbaevo we might even be lucky enough to witness a traditional session of salburun, an iconic hunting style that involves falconry and mounted archery.
+In Bokonbaevo we might even be lucky enough to witness a traditional session of salburun, an iconic hunting style that involves falconry and mounted archery.

 Today we’ll head up to Song Kul, an astoundingly beautiful alpine lake surrounded by impervious mountains and dotted with photogenic yurt camps of semi-nomadic Kyrgyz shepherd families.